 The Internet Crime Complaint Center serves as a vehicle to receive, develop, and refer criminal complaints regarding the rapidly expanding arena of cyber crime.
 The Internet Crime Complaint Center gives the victims of cyber crime a convenient and easy-to-use reporting mechanism that alerts authorities of suspected criminal violations or civil violations.

 For law enforcement and regulatory agencies at the federal, state, local and international level, The Internet Crime Complaint Center provides a central referral mechanism for complaints involving Internet related crimes.

 https://tips.fbi.gov/ – Use the FBI tips website to report suspected terrorism or criminal activity.
 Your information will be reviewed promptly by an FBI special agent or a professional staff member.
 Due to the high volume of information that we receive, we are unable to reply to every submission; however, we appreciate the information that you have provided.

-FBI Crime Tips – http://www.fbi.gov/becrimesmart.htm – Use the FBI Crime Tips website to submit information about those who are breaking the law.
+FBI Crime Tips – https://www.fbi.gov/becrimesmart.htm – Use the FBI Crime Tips website to submit information about those who are committing crimes.